 Summer is here, and many Americans are itching for a vacation.
 But is it possible to travel safely right now?
 Is an airplane really a flying Petri dish to be avoided until the pandemic blows over?
 Can you take a road trip if it means making rest stops in three different states?

 So many questions — but we’ve got answers!
-Here’s how to enjoy your getaway this summer without compromising on your health and safety.
+Here’s how to enjoy your getaway this summer without compromising your health and safety.

 Check your health